 He ran the Topham Chase at Aintree in April 2011, finishing seventh behind the ultimate winner Always Waining so he had experience over the National fences which is always a plus and runs very well when the going is Good.

 Also, he had never fallen or unseated his rider, so coupled with the experience of the Aintree fences, ability to go the distance, recent form and the fantastic, on-form trainer, Nicky Henderson, the only obstacle was the fact that he was 8 years old…

 He went off as joint favourite in 2012 and finished in a respectable 9th position but because of injury did not get an entry in 2013.

 Fast forward to the 2014 Grand National and he is back again and one of four Henderson horses entered with Long Run, Hunt Ball and Triolo D’Alene set to take their chances.

-Despite being talked up, he’s only had one race since April 2012 and that was at Kempton, at the end of January 2014, and that was a flat race, where the highest rated horse was 119, according to RacingPost Ratings, a full 30 marks behind Shakalakaboomboom, and he still could only manage 6th place.
+He has had three races this season the first of which was at the end of January 2014, and that was a flat race, where the highest rated horse was 119, according to RacingPost Ratings, a full 30 marks behind Shakalakaboomboom, and he still could only manage 6th place.

 Next came Doncaster in February where he was subsequently pulled-up before heading to Cheltenham where the best he could do was 17th spot, from 23 runners, in the Baylis & Harding Handicap Chase so not exactly on his best form.

 A terrific horse but one that needs a lot more work after his two year absence if he is genuinely to be considered a contender this year.

 Result: Pulled-up at fence number 20 by jockey David Bass.